Scripps Ranch and Bankers Hill Therapist Sara Cole.

 *There’s no “one-size-fits-all” plan but it’s certain that to best care for yourself, these 7 domains need to be nurtured.

 1) Physical: This means being active, eating well and taking care of your physical health.
-It’s going to the doctor for a check up or when you don’t feel well.
+It’s going to the doctor for a checkup or when you don’t feel well, regular dentist care, etc.

 2) Emotional: This is attending to your emotional or mental health.
-It means identifying, accepting and expressing a range of feelings, which is vital to your health.
+It means identifying, accepting & expressing a range of feelings, which is vital to your health.
 Try finding outlets for your feelings.
 This could be anything from drawing to landscaping or playing an instrument.
-Relaxation techniques are also very helpful.
-Try guided meditations, for example. **If you’re having a challenging time with this aspect of life, it may be time to see a therapist. for some support.
+Relaxation techniques are also helpful.
+Try guided meditations or yoga.
+Seeking therapy is a great way to care for yourself. **If you’re having a challenging time, it may be time to see a therapist.

 3) Spiritual: The idea that we are in “an ongoing search for meaning in life and what may extend beyond”.
 It’s exploring and expressing our beliefs and values.
 This also means understanding your place in the universe and connecting to something larger than yourself.
 Spirituality isn’t necessarily religion, but it can be for some people.